 Despite the many references I have already made to Martin Luther King over the years, now on the 50th anniversary of his death, I am moved to make yet another homage to a person whose ever-relevant life lessons have left an indelible mark on my own life.
-So immense was his influence on me that I keep on my desk a framed quotation of "I Have a Dream", which was the title of the famous speech he delivered at the Great March on Washington.
+So immense was his influence on me that I keep on my desk a framed copy of "I Have a Dream", the famous speech he delivered at the Great March on Washington.

 I believe that as business professionals, we would do well to take a careful, reflective look at what we can learn from these icons from the artistic, cultural, social and political world.
 I am pleasantly surprised at how the lessons they offer are applicable and relevant to many aspects of the contemporary world.